dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 * Specifying scope of MSBuild imports that will be considered for analysis (so that e.g. data from sdk won't even be passed to analyzer, if not requested).
 * Attempts to try to configure standard msbuild warnings/errors via `.editorconfig` should lead to fail fast errors.
 * Configuring analysis levels when analyzing from binlog - beyond the collected editorconfigs
-* Rich information in VS error window.
+* Structured information in VS error window (similarly to the Roslyn analyzer reports - reports have titles, details, locations, searchable codes and exposed links leading to detailed documentation).

 ## Out of scope
+* Instrumentation for telemetry.
 * Design time build analysis.
 * Localization support (for reports message formats, identifiers, etc.).
 * Custom analyzers have equal data access as the inbox analyzers.
 We'll aim to ship analyzers that use public BuildCheck API/OM surface.
 But for extra agility we might chose to implement and ship some analyzers using unexposed data.